oracle-livelabs/developer/ai-optimizer/tenancy/explore/explore.md

 ## Introduction

-In this lab, you will explore the environment that was created in the *Get Started* lab.
+In this lab, you will explore the environment that was created in the *Deploy the Oracle AI Optimizer and Toolkit* lab.
 You will set up the database connection, configure the OCI credentials, add new LLMs and Embedding models and test out the *Chat* feature for the first time.

 Estimated Time: 15 minutes